29 HOA Horror Stories of Petty Neighborhood Disputes

 Paradise at a Price

 Plenty of people love homeowners associations for keeping neighborhoods tidy and packed with amenities.
 But HOAs also have a lot of say — too much, many argue — when it comes to otherwise private property, from whether certain flowers can be planted to which renovations you're allowed to take on.
+There are nightmare neighbors, and there are nightmare HOAs.
 Here are more than two dozen cases of homeowners confronting overzealous HOAs.

 Stump on green grass in the garden.
 Old tree stump in the summer park.